alexandrubb23/realestate-api/README.md

 ### Installing

-In order to run this app on your local machine, head over to [Docker.com](https://www.docker.com/products/docker-desktop) donwload it and install it
+In order to run this app on your local machine, head over to [Docker.com](https://www.docker.com/products/docker-desktop) donwload it and install it.

-After you have installed Docker navigate to the app folder
+After you have installed Docker navigate to the app folder:

 ```
 cd realestate-api
 ```

-Before starting building the project, you have to create a .env file
+Before starting building the project, you have to create a .env file:

 ```
 cp .env.example .env